antonmi/espec/README.md

 Request a new feature by creating an issue.

-Create a pull request with new features and fixes.
+Create a pull request with new features or fixes.

 ESpec is tested using ExUnit and ESpec.
 So run:
 ```sh